 One of the biggest advantage of Serve card is its digital platform.
 It allows customers to serve themselves with account managing, budgeting, transfer, direct deposit and all kinds of other online banking features.

 However, with big potential customer groups, well developed digital platform, and huge spend in marketing, Serve cards still don't sell well.
 The adoption rate is low since it launched.
 And in the meanwhile, even though some customers do purchased the cards, they only treated them as gift cards for one-time use.
 So AmEx is facing a problem:

-"What can Serve do to get more customers to adopt the product as their long term banking alternative?"
+"What can AmEx do to get more customers to adopt the Serve card as their long term banking alternative?"